21 R Regression

 21.3.1 General Syntax

-• lm is the function for linear regression (acronym for linear model)
+is the function for linear regression (acronym for linear model)- We replace

-• We replace outcome with the name of our outcome variable that should be either numerical or binary
+with the name of our outcome variable that should be either numerical or binary - The tilde

-• The tilde ~ separates the outcome on the left-hand side of the regression equation from the explanatory variables on the right-hand side
+separates the outcome on the left-hand side of the regression equation from the explanatory variables on the right-hand side - We replace the

-• We replace the exp_1 to exp_k with the names of however many explanatory variables we wish to include, each separated by a plus sign +
+with the names of however many explanatory variables we wish to include, each separated by a plus sign+

 21.3.2 Continuous outcome and continuous or categorical explanatory variables